- + 56Images

 Ertiga Latest Update

-Maruti Ertiga 2018 Engine & Transmission: The second-gen Ertiga is powered by a brand new 1.5-litre petrol engine that produces 105PS of max power and 138Nm of peak torque.
-The diesel version, on the other hand, has been upgraded to the new 1.5-litre engine that produces 95PS of power and 225Nm of torque.
+Maruti Ertiga Engine & Transmission: The BS6 Ertiga is powered by a 1.5-litre petrol engine that produces 105PS of max power and 138Nm of peak torque.
+The diesel Ertiga continues to comply with BS4 norms.
+It is powered by a 1.5-litre engine that produces 95PS of power and 225Nm of torque.
 While the petrol engine is mated to a 5-speed manual, the diesel engine is paired with a 6-speed manual.
 The petrol engine is available with a 4-speed automatic transmission as well.
-The claimed mileage figures for the new Ertiga are: 19.34kmpl (petrol MT), 18.69kmpl (petrol AT) and 24.20kmpl (Diesel MT).

 Maruti Ertiga price list (Variants)